Contribution Guidelines

 Breaking Changes

 Add ! after the type or scope to signal a breaking change.
-This triggers a major version bump (x.0.0) and appears prominently in the changelog.
+This makes the breaking nature of the commit obvious to reviewers and helps the maintainer place the change in the correct CHANGELOG.md section at release time.

 feat(api)!: rename storage endpoints